beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_3-Final_Project_and_Assessment/Module_3_3-Course_Warp_up/Lesson_3_3_1-GitHub_Copilot.md

 # Scenario

-Imagine you have a friend who teams up with you on a project, helping you write code faster and beeter by providing hints and suggestions, that would be awesome.
+Imagine you have a friend who teams up with you on a project, helping you write code faster and better by providing hints and suggestions, that would be awesome.

 GitHub Copilot is designed to do exactly this using the power of artificial intelligence or AI.